 In any case, be on the lookout.
 Verify and confirm that the candidate does indeed have the talents and expertise they’re claiming to have.

-Worked for numerous other clients
+Worked for many clients

 When someone has been hired and let go by a large number of different employers, it’s a pretty clear signal that the worker has some flaws.
 Maybe they’re not hard workers.
-Maybe they are poor communicators.
+Perhaps they are poor communicators.
 Maybe they’ve worked for more than one employer and were spread too thin.

 Overstated their skills

-Overstated their skills_This can be a tough one.
+This can be a tough one.
 Some people underestimate their own talents and skills.
 While others overestimate what they can do.

 As you email candidates back and forth, pay close attention to this.
 The last thing you want to do is hire someone with the expectation that they can do awesome work—because they told you they could—when it turns out they can’t.